Rahsaan Roland Kirk Day

 Kirk’s live performances became known for his ability to play multiple horns at once.

 Although his playing was rooted in hard Bop, Rahsaan Roland Kirk possessed a vast knowledge of jazz.
-He was able to incorporated elements of different styles into his composition and improvisation.
+He was able to incorporate elements of different styles into his composition and improvisation.

 Kirk suffered a massive stroke that partially paralyzed one side of his body in 1975 yet continued to perform on modified instruments that allowed him to play using only one arm.